-On the human side of the equation, large-scale fishing operations that significantly deplete the amount of fish available end up harming smaller scale, community fishing industries.
+On the human side of the equation, large-scale fishing operations that significantly deplete the amount of fish available end up harming smaller-scale, community fishing industries.

 Nowadays, it is a commonly known fact that the loss of one life in an environment can have a cascade effect on creatures above and below it in the food chain, including human beings.
-Supporting and understanding the intricate interconnected nature of various environments is crucial to maintaining them.
+Supporting and understanding the intricate, interconnected nature of various environments is crucial to maintaining them.
 Human actions, whether accidental or purposeful, will have an impact on every life they come into contact with.
 This includes overfishing, pollution, and the consumption of other resources that can’t be replenished fast enough.
-The oceans make up 70% of the earth’s surface and are crucial for the ecological stability of the planet.
-Not just in the oceans themselves, but also on land.
+The oceans make up 70% of the earth’s surface and are crucial for the ecological stability of the planet, not just in the oceans themselves but also on land.

 Solutions to Overfishing

-While problems like bycatch and the overall problem of overfishing sea like there are no clear solutions, there are possibilities.
+While problems like bycatch and the overall problem of the overfishing sea like there are no clear solutions, there are possibilities.
 Regarding bycatch, there are modifications that can be made to nets and fishing gear so that fewer, or no, non-target species are caught up in them.
 Additionally, there are ways to engineer the nets so that if, for example, a dolphin swims into a net it’s able to get free, but the other target fish aren’t.
 Some of these modifications are quite easy and cheap to implement.
 It is a matter of introducing them to the broader industry.

 Moving forward, the lack of regulations in international and national waters has to be addressed.
-This means implementing a widely educating the world’s population about the effects of overfishing on the present and the future.
+This means implementing a widely educating of the world’s population about the effects of overfishing on the present and the future.
 Larger governments who have had some success curtailing overfishing, such as in Canada, must share what they’ve learned with smaller, developing countries and be willing to invest in their future and the world’s.

 Another fairly simple way to change the ways that fish are caught all over the world is the creation of more protected areas in which fishing is prohibited.
 This would allow those environments to bounce back from the damage they’ve sustained.

-The simplest solution, shutting down the industry, is also the hardest. in the 1990s the Canadian government shut down the cod fisheries off of Newfoundland, some of the largest in the world.
+The simplest solution, shutting down the industry, is also the hardest.
+In the 1990s, the Canadian government shut down the cod fisheries off of Newfoundland, some of the largest in the world.
 It had almost entirely collapsed at that time, with declines of more than 99%.
 Other fish stocks were also in decline, around 75% or more.
 Canada put a moratorium on cod fishing in place in order to allow the fish to breed and replenish their numbers.
 While this solution worked, it also means that people, especially along the coast, suffered economic devastation.
 Unemployment was widespread and coast communities fell apart.